Best Oatmeal Cookies

 Why are my oatmeal cookies dry?

 Too much flour.
-Did you accidentally pack the flour tightly into the measuring cup?
-If so, you probably added too much flour.
 Scoop and level the flour to get just the right amount.

 Over-mixing.
-If you over-mix the dough after the dry ingredients are added it could cause the cookies to become tough.
 Mix the dry ingredients in until they are just combined.

 Over-baking.
-I implore you not to over-bake these oatmeal cookies.
-A slightly undercooked cookie is a happy cookie.
+Don’t do this!
 Remember they continue baking slightly after they are removed from the oven as they cool on the baking pan.

-A good blend of moisture (which comes from butter, brown sugar and eggs in this recipe), rolled oats and proper baking time/temperature will result in perfectly chewy oatmeal cookies.
+A combination of butter/sugar/eggs, rolled oats and proper baking time/temperature will result in perfectly chewy oatmeal cookies.

 Are old fashioned oats and quick oats the same?